LDAP Connector Reconcile Lambda

 FusionAuth provides helper functions available in the Lambda function under the namespace FusionAuth.

-Active Directory Object GUID to UUID
+Active Directory Object GUID To UUID

 When using this connector with Microsoft Active Directory, the objectGUID attribute will need to be configured to be returned as a byte array.
 This can be accomplished by appending the suffix ;binary as an LDAP attribute option to the objectGUID in the requested attributes configuration.